Why Do Financial Advisors Fail?

 Many new advisors lack confidence in their knowledge and skills when working with clients and are too passive with their advice.
 As a fully licensed financial advisor, you will have more financial knowledge than most of your clients and prospects.
 You are the expert and need to be confident in your recommendations.

 Passively guiding clients by only delivering the advice the client wants to hear helps no one.
 If a client makes a bad decision, muster up the courage to have a difficult conversation.
-Don’t be a jerk, but be direct and tell them where you stand.
-The client may still make a bad decision, but you will have earned their respect and established your credibility.
+Ultimately, your client may still make a poor decision, but you will have done your job and established your credibility.

-The reason many advisors are too passive is fear.
+Now, the reason some advisors are too passive is because of fear.
 They are afraid to make a phone call to a prospect, so they make social media posts instead.
-They are afraid the client will fire them if they say, “Client, you need to reduce your spending and save more money,” so they try to make the plan work when they know it won’t.
+They are afraid the client will fire them if they say, “you need to reduce your spending and save more money,” so they try to make the plan work when they know it won’t.
 Because they are afraid, passive advisors rely on hope instead of actions.

 REASON #2: Financial Advisors Spend Too Much Time Preparing And Not Enough Time Doing

-There is a wealth of information to be learned when you first enter this industry.
-It’s unlikely you’ll ever know everything about the work you can do as a financial advisor.
-Still, many advisors bury themselves in brochures and trainings for hours on end but never reach out to a prospect to share their newfound knowledge.
+There is a wealth of information to be learned when you first enter this industry and you will never know everything there is to know.
+Still, many advisors bury themselves in brochures and trainings for hours on end but fail to put that into action.

 There will always be one more thing to learn before you feel ready.
 We’ve seen it time and time again, and it always ends the same way.

-There is nothing wrong with wanting to sharpen your skills and hone your craft.
-However, as a new advisor, you must curate your learning path in a way that complements and encourages your work with clients.
+It’s important to curate your learning path in a way that compliments and encourages your work with clients.
 After all, what good is your knowledge if you aren’t using it to impact change and improve lives?
-Client interactions compound your learning and help to internalize you knowledge.
+Client interactions compound your learning and help to internalize your knowledge.

 The root cause of this behavior is a lack of confidence.
 The only way to gain that confidence is by actually doing the work with clients in the real world.
 This requires you to commit to getting outside of your comfort zone and believing that confidence will come.